aa-sharma/micro_hydro_bc_III/README.md

 ### Other Recommendations
 ### Ring Topology
 Implementing a ring topology instead of a radial topology, where either Bus2 or Bus3 is also connected back to the Slack bus via  a separate path ensures N-1 compliance.
 Even if a line in the loop fails, the micro-hydro plant will still be able to export power to the grid.
 The advantage with radial feeders is that fault current flows in one direction so coordination when something wrong happens is straightforward.

+## Conclusion
+With Parts I, II, and II, this  project demonstrated a full conceptual workflow for micro-hydropower distribution interconnection, progressing from site selection, to power flow modeling, to contingency analysis and protection planning.
+Simulation results showed that the 100 kW micro-hydropower unit can operate effectively under normal feeder conditions, but secure interconnection with the utility grid requires coordinated feeder, transformer, generator, and anti-islanding protection to manage abnormal voltage, frequency, outage, and reverse power events.
+Overall, the project illustrates the technical considerations required for integrating small renewable generation into utility distribution systems while maintaining grid reliability and operational safety.